-While I’m historically been primarily loyal to Hyatt and Marriott, Hilton has grown on me a lot lately, thanks to the number of new luxury hotels they’ve opened, and also how easy it is to earn points with their credit cards.
+While I’ve historically been primarily loyal to Hyatt and Marriott, Hilton has grown on me a lot in recent years, thanks to the number of new luxury hotels the group has opened, and also thanks to how easy it is to earn points and status with Hilton’s co-branded credit cards.

-I’ve already reviewed all three personal Hilton credit cards, including the:
+I’ve reviewed all three personal Hilton credit cards, including the:

 - Hilton Honors American Express Surpass® Card (review)